 How to Get the Most Out of This Card

-Beyond making sure you meet the spending requirement for the sign-up bonus, you’ll need to use the companion pass to maximize the value from this card.
-Use the card for all your Alaska Airlines purchases, including in-flight food, beverages, and Wi-Fi—they all earn bonus miles and you’ll get a 20% rebate on the on-board purchases.
-You may also want to buy the half-off Alaska Airlines airport lounge day passes for $25 each.
+Beyond making sure you meet the spending requirement for the welcome bonus, make sure to use the companion pass to maximize the value from this card.
+Of course, use the card for all your Alaska Airlines purchases to earn the miles (and to get a 20% rebate on inflight purchases).
+If you want to be comfortable, you should also take advantage of the half-off deal on Alaska Airlines airport lounge day passes.
+They’re $25 each instead of $50.

 Because this card earns only 1 mile per $1 spent on non-Alaska Airlines purchases, you might consider carrying a second rewards credit card that you can use to max out earnings on all your non-Alaska Airline purchases.

-You may be issued a Visa Signature card or a Visa Platinum card, depending on your credit.
-Cardholder benefits for those two types of cards vary; check your benefits guide to learn more.
-The Alaska Airlines Visa Signature offers a couple of cardholder benefits that the editors of The Balance consider “excellent.”
+The Alaska Airlines Visa Signature card offers a couple of cardholder benefits that the editors of The Balance consider “excellent.”

-- Free checked bag: Get one free checked bag on Alaska flights for you and up to six other guests on the same reservation paid for with your card.
-Alaska charges $30 for each flyer’s first checked bag, so that means a savings of $120 on a round trip for you and just one companion.
+- Free checked bag: Get one free checked bag on Alaska Airlines flights for you and up to six other guests on the same reservation.
+Since you’d otherwise be charged $30 for your first checked bag, that’s a savings of $60 per person per round-trip.

 On Alaska Airlines, pineapples fly free.
 You won’t pay a checked bag fee for “one properly packaged box of pineapples when traveling within the United States” from any of several Hawaiian island airports Alaska serves.

 This card is issued and administered by Bank of America.
 In J.D.
 Power’s 2021 U.S. Credit Card Satisfaction Study, the big bank ranked fifth out of 11 national credit card issuers, earning 805 out of 1,000 points.